ryanallen/words-of-my-perfect-teacher/README.md

 </details>

 <details id="19"><summary>Note <sup>19</sup></summary>
-"That is misunderstanding the meaning, imagining, for instance, that from the moment when one has received the teaching of the <a href="#secret-mantrayana">Secret Mantrayāna</a> one can enjoy sex and alcohol, and perform the practices of union and [liberation](#liberation).
+"That is misunderstanding the meaning, imagining, for instance, that from the moment when one has received the teaching of the <a href="#secret-mantrayāna">Secret Mantrayāna</a> one can enjoy sex and alcohol, and perform the practices of union and [liberation](#liberation).
 To avoid this mistake, one's conduct should be appropriate to the moment (i.e. to the level of spiritual evolution that we have actually reached at the present moment)."
 </details><br>

 However long and difficult the teaching may be, do not feel disheartened and wonder if it will ever end; persevere.
 And however short and simple it may be, do not undervalue it as just elementary.